Awarding Polices 2019-2020

 - Academic Fresh Start – count against your maximum attempted credits, and also lower your completion ratio because the credits count as attempted but not earned.

 - Transfer credits, credits taken while cross-registered, enrolled in study abroad, transient study – count toward your maximum attempted credits and your completion ratio.
 NOTE: Credits count as attempted, but not earned, until your official transcript is reviewed and processed by the KSU Registrar’s Office.
 This could cause you to be in a Failure Status.

 - Remedial courses – count as attempted and earned credits and are included in the GPA calculation.

 - Late posted grades or grade changes- Once notification is received from the Office of the Registrar of grade changes, the SAP status will be recalculated.

 - Dismissal and Return – students who are suspended academically or choose not to attend because of SAP Failure will not be automatically eligible for financial aid upon their return.
-Student must meet both qualitative and quantitative standards of SAP.
+Students must meet both qualitative and quantitative standards of SAP.
 If not meeting standards, a student must appeal or use means other than financial aid for educational expenses.
 Absence does not restore eligibility for financial aid.
 It remains the responsibility of the student to be knowledgeable of their SAP standard when returning to school after dismissal or choosing not to return because of SAP Failure.

 - Summer Term Courses – all hours attempted and completed in the summer terms are treated as any other semester hours in determining SAP status.
 SAP will be checked following the summer term as well.